 Step 3: Connect to UK-based Server on VPN

 Once you have downloaded and installed the VPN software onto the device(s) you want to watch BBC iPlayer in Australia from, open up the software and then choose which server location you want connect to the VPN through.

 This is the step that will change your IP address show your location as whatever server location you choose in the VPN -- which will tell BBC iPlayer where you are "located".
 So be sure to choose a UK-based server location from the list of options.

-Here's an example of the ExpressVPN software on my Macbook, wherein I'm connecting to a US-based server:
+Here's an example of the BufferedVPN software, wherein I'm connecting to a US-based server: